ChristopheMalo/Use-Compass/README.md

 This project shows different tests with Compass.

+It's a technical test, i'm not using graphical stuff.

 I use SASS and Flexbox.

 I'm working on MAC OS X Lion (10.7).